 Do you stop going back to the doctor, convinced that you’ll never again have a problem?
 Probably not.
 Reassured by a new bill of health, you may become even more committed to staying healthy than you were before.

 That’s the same way that it should be for NPS.
+How do you know your NPS is good?
 Just because you finally get to the NPS that you’ve been targeting for quarters (or maybe even years) doesn’t mean that you can or should stop working at it—just like with physical health, consistently achieving your NPS goals requires constant vigilance and effort.

 Surface level customer insights are not enough

 It's possibly to meet NPS goals and still have both detractors and passives making up a fair chunk of respondents.
 Think about this: the average benchmark NPS score for SaaS products is 26.
 This score could be achieved with 50% promoters, 24% detractors, and with 26% passive respondents.
 What does this translate into?
 50% of your customers feel are either sitting on the fence or taking negatively about your product.
 Not a great place for any company to find themselves in.

 This is why simply meeting benchmarks aren't a great goal.
 If you and everyone else you knew got a crumby score on a test, would you be satisfied because you were in good company?
 No. You’d probably want to improve that score.

 That’s the same hunger that should be brought to an NPS strategy.
 Even if industry benchmarks are satisfied, that may mean up to 50% of users wouldn’t recommend your product to anyone.
 Just because the overall score is good doesn’t mean that the composition of your NPS score is good.
 Consider focusing on the number of detractors and promoters received, instead of the aggregate score.